snahmod/mcp-server-redshift/README.md

 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Acknowledgments

+This project is based on the [PostgreSQL MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/postgres) from the Model Context Protocol project.
+Special thanks to the original authors for their work.